 Jon Webster, co-creator of the Now series, had this to say about the series’ conception in a 2014 interview: “I was working in marketing at Virgin back then.
 We had hits coming out of our ears: we were the top-selling singles label in the country.”

 It’s enough to make you want someone else to eat your hat.

-Smash Hits’ choice of cover stars backed this statement up: over two dozen Virgin acts appeared on the cover on the magazine during the 1980s.
-Webster’s colleague Stephen Navin concurs:
+Smash Hits’ choice of cover stars backed his statement up, though: over two dozen Virgin acts appeared on the cover on the magazine during the 1980s.
+Webster’s colleague Stephen Navin chipped in:

 “By the 1980s, Virgin was becoming a real force.
 The Human League had had a monster hit with Dare, their third album, and Phil Collins and Genesis was huge, as were Culture Club and Mike Oldfield.
 The company was firing on all cylinders, nudging up against the majors, and the setting up of Now was the apotheosis of this rise.
 It made 1983 our Annus Mirabilis.”

 Indeed, so white hot was Richard Branson’s Ladbroke Grove-based label at the time that the first volume of the Now series could have comprised only Virgin artists.
 As it was, the track listing was dominated by their signings, including, in addition to those Navin mentioned, the likes of Simple Minds, Malcolm McLaren and (hey you!) the Rock Steady Crew.

 Virgin also distributed the record companies Men Without Hats and UB40 were signed to, two more acts who were included.
 But what was unusual about Now was that Virgin had teamed up with another British label, EMI, bastion of the old guard, to jointly release the collection.